 - In early November 1990, India faced a looming balance of payments (BoP) crisis and unprecedented risk of default on sovereign repayments.
 India needed to swiftly mobilize additional revenue, and reduce expenditure since the import cover had dropped to an alarming level of less than one month.

 - During this crisis, there was a proposal to mobilize resources by selling shares/equity in state-owned public sector companies.
 India entered into negotiations with the IMF for the Compensatory and Contingency Financing Facility (CCFF), but the manner of usage of the funds raised from the sale of equity of state-owned companies was a sticking point.

-- The interim budget of 1991 was the first to mention sale of assets of Public Sector Enterprises.
+- The interim budget of 1991 was the first to mention the sale of assets of Public Sector Enterprises.
 It used the word ‘disinvestment’ because ‘privatization’ was politically unpalatable.
-However, due to political instability the plans remained unimplemented.
+However, due to political instability, the plans remained unimplemented.

 P V Narasimha Rao Government

 - The first sale of shares of public sector firms in small bundles to mutual funds and institutional investors happened in 1991-92 under P V Narasimha Rao-Manmohan Singh combine, who ushered in the 1991 economic reforms, but they too faced a difficult time in its implementation.

 - The World Bank, with which India was in negotiations for assistance, took the stance that proceeds raised through the sale of equity of public sector companies should be used only to reduce the government’s debt.
 During negotiations in September 1991, Finance Ministry again managed to persuade the World Bank that given India’s fiscal challenges, this couldn’t be done under the current circumstances.

 - Industrial Policy Statement of 1991 provided for a complete review of public sector investments to focus on strategic and essential infrastructure undertakings and new methods to tackle chronically sick and loss-making units.